fsmosca/Quiet-Position-Extractor/README.md

 # Quiet Position Extractor
 Read EPD file, analyze with engine and save positions that are quiet.
+If the bm in EPD is a capture or a promotion or a check then don't save it.
+If the side to move is in check, don't save such position too.
+If those passes the filter, analysis engine is run and check the first 4 or so moves in the pv.
+If any of the moves in that pv is a capture or promote or a check move then don't save the position as well.
+Yet another filter is comparing the static score of Stockfish and its search score, if the difference in static score and search score is too much that is above scorecp-margin then don't save such position too.

 ### Needed
 Python 3.8 and up